andreagiuliani3/SFSChain/README.md

 docker exec -it sfsc-app python /app/off_chain/main.py
 ```

 Remember to include `-it`, because `-i` ensures that the container's *STDIN* is kept open and `-t` allocates a *pseudo-TTY*, which is essential for interacting with the application via terminal.
-Together, these flags allow you to interact with the `adichain` service through a command line interface.
+Together, these flags allow you to interact with the `sfschain` service through a command line interface.

 At this point, the program is ready to be used.
 After executing the previous command and successfully deploying the entire infrastructure, you can interact with the application through the terminal that opens after deployment.